 You can always invite anyone with an email address into a Teams Meeting as a temporary guest via your Teams email invite function.
 Your guest has the option to download the Teams desktop app or join into the call from their web browser.

-They do not need to have Office 365 or Teams to join a meeting as a temporary guest.
+They do not need to have Microsoft 365 or Teams to join a meeting as a temporary guest.
 Once the meeting has ended, so does their access to Teams.

 This is not the same as assigning “guest access” to an individual.